derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

 _
 Digital twins are a critical component of Industry 4.0.
 Its basic principle is to replicate physical assets in a virtual world in order to model its dynamics.
 It's a representation of a physical object, process, or service.
 A digital twin can be a digital replica of an object in the physical world, such as a jet engine, wind farms, or even larger items such as buildings, or whole cities.
 This twin technology is used to replicate processes to collect data and predict the performance._

-**[DL] We should write some introduction here.
-Mention that we are building Digital Twins using tools from Microsoft Azure, and then describe each used Azure tool in one sentence (I have made some comments on this in the initial version of this readme file created by Ramya).**

 ## Contents
-- 1 Setup Digital Twin Infrastructure in Azure
+- 1 Digital Twins on Azure Environment
-   - 1.1 Create an Azure Account
+   - 1.1 Setting up azure
    - 1.2 Setup IoT-Hub
    - 1.3 Setup Azure Digital Twins Service (ADT)
+   - 1.4 Setup Time Series Insights Service (TSI)
-   - 1.4 Setup Azure Function 1: ExtractDeviceData
+   - 1.5 Setup Function App 1: ExtractDeviceData
+   - 1.6 Setup Function App 2: TransformTwinData
-   - 1.5 Connect ExtractDeviceData to IoT-Hub and ADT
+   - 1.7 Connect ExtractDeviceData to IoT-Hub and ADT
-   - 1.5 Setup Time Series Insights Service (TSI)
+   - 1.8 Setup Time Series Insights Service (TSI)
-   - 1.6 Setup Azure Function 2: TransformTwinData
+   - 1.9 Setup Azure Function 2: TransformTwinData
-   - 1.7 Connect TransformTwinData to ADT and TSI
+   - 1.10 Connect TransformTwinData to ADT and TSI
 - 2 Implementation of Use Case
    - 2.1 Specify Digital Twins
    - 2.2 Create Digital Twins in ADT and TSI